 You could think of Cajun cooking as rural, with the Acadian settlers adapting traditional French cooking traditions to their new life in the southern Louisiana bayou, with a lot of one-pot meals prepared from wild game and seafood; and Creole, centered in New Orleans, as urban, combining elements of French, Spanish, African and Caribbean cuisines.

-And while both traditions apply techniques from their French antecedents, like in their shared use of roux, for instance (Cajun roux is typically cooked to a darker color than Creole, but they both use it), when it came time to adapt mirepoix, something strange happened: they swapped the carrots for bell peppers.
+And while both traditions apply techniques from their French antecedents, like in their shared use of roux, for instance (Cajun roux is typically cooked to a darker color than Creole, but they both use it), when it came time to adapt mirepoix, something unusual happened: they swapped the carrots for bell peppers.

 Whether this is because carrots wouldn't take to the soil, or simply because bell peppers were plentiful and carrots weren't, isn't clear.
 It likely had something to do with the fact that Spanish cuisine uses a similar flavor base, called sofrito, consisting of onions, garlic, bell peppers and tomatoes.